drshahizan/software-engineering/materials/module4/mysarahzal/readme.md

 By following these steps, the requirements engineering process can ensure that the Academic Advisor System is developed to meet the needs of its stakeholders and provides a reliable and efficient solution for managing academic advising.

+## User Requirements for Academic Advisor System
+The Academic Advisor System is a software application designed to assist academic advisors in managing student records and providing support for academic success.
+The system will provide features for managing student information, course recommendations, and communication with students.
+The following are user requirements for the Academic Advisor System:

+### Student Management
+The system shall allow academic advisors to manage student records, including personal information, academic history, and course registrations.

+### Course Recommendations
+The system shall provide academic advisors with the ability to make course recommendations to students based on their academic history and interests.

+### Communication
+The system shall allow academic advisors to communicate with students through messaging or email, to provide academic support and answer questions.

+### Scheduling
+The system shall allow academic advisors to schedule appointments with students and keep track of their availability.

+### Reports
+The system shall provide academic advisors with the ability to generate reports on student academic performance, course enrollments, and other relevant information.

+### Accessibility
+The system shall be accessible to all academic advisors, including those with disabilities.

+### Security
+The system shall have strong security measures in place to protect student data, including encryption and password protection.

+### User Interface
+The system shall have a user-friendly interface that is easy to navigate and use.

+### Performance
+The system shall be designed to handle a large volume of users and transactions, with fast response times and minimal downtime.

+### Compatibility
+The system shall be compatible with different devices, operating systems, and web browsers.

 ## Contribution 🛠️